Days of Future Future: Plot

-Homer returns to normal when Bart starts to get back into the dating scene, and sleeps with one woman after another, including Lisa's former teacher, Miss Hoover.
-At Bart's apartment, Homer gets a new lease of life in a robot suit.
-Bart's sons visit him and ask him to help Jenda out with her depression.
-She shows up in tears, telling Bart that after she bought a shedding tank for Jerry, her alien boyfriend, he humiliated her and broke up with her for someone else.
-Bart comforts her by mentioning he is trying to get his life on track, and her crying is a reminder of what he lost.
-Jenda is impressed by Bart's newfound maturity and invites him to dinner.
-It goes well and the two decide to patch up their relationship again.
-However, the two later fall into their bad habits of not paying attention to each other that destroyed their marriage the first time, and become unsure whether to continue working things out.
-Meanwhile, Lisa and zombie Milhouse are attacked by bullies, and Lisa actually finds it attractive that Milhouse fights them off.
-She does not want him cured and is stalked by Dr. Hibbert who is not happy about her decision.
+Bart starts sleeping with other women.
+Bart visits Marge, who claims to not miss Homer but actually does.
+At Bart's apartment, Homer is given a robot suit.
+Bart is visited by his sons and ask him to help Jenda with her depression.
+She shows up in tears, telling Bart that Jerry left her.
+Bart comforts her and says her crying is a reminder of what he lost.
+Jenda is impressed by Bart's newfound maturity and invites him to dinner while Homer watches their sons.
+It goes well, and the two mend their relationship.
+Meanwhile, Lisa and zombie Milhouse are attacked by bullies, and Lisa finds it attractive that Milhouse fights them off.

-Bart and Lisa both go to Moe's to deal with their respective marital problems, where Marge tells them to stick through.
-She then electrocutes herself to death in order to live in the flash drive with Homer.
-Milhouse is cured and Bart moves on from Jenda, discovering that she has started seeing Jerry again.
+Later, Bart and Jenda resume their habits of not paying attention to each other while Lisa prefers that Milhouse remain a zombie instead of being cured.
+Bart and Lisa go to Moe's to deal with their respective marital problems where Marge tells them to stick through it.
+She electrocutes herself to live in the flash drive with Homer.
+Milhouse is cured, and Bart moves on from Jenda, who is seeing Jerry again.
+Suddenly, Bart is back in the therapist's chair and learns what he experienced was a neural implant.